seregazhuk/seregazhuk.github.io_old/_posts/2018-02-12-fast-webscraping-with-reactphp.md

 ## Collect The Data And Continue Synchronously

 Now, its time to put all pieces together.
 The request logic can be extracted into a function (or class), so we could provide different URLs to it.
-Let's extract `Parser` class:
+Let's extract `Scraper` class:

 {% highlight php %}
 <?php

-class Parser
+class Scraper
 {
     /**
      * @var Browser